mhasan1122/ERP-Sales-Accounts-Management-System/README.md

 A modern, full-stack **ERP system** focused on **Sales, Products, and Customer Management**, featuring real-time data visualization, advanced inventory tracking, and relationship-based customer insights.

+# Here is the link for DEMO : https://erpsales.netlify.app/

 ---

 ## 🚀 Key Features